 Let's briefly compare a purple sugarcane variety with a green variety.
 The purple one is the regular sugarcane you'll often see at grocery stores.
-The green one is the dwarf version in the sugarcane family–often used to sweeten drinks or herbal tea.
+The green one is the dwarf version in the sugarcane family–often used to sweeten drinks or make herbal tea.

 The purple cane has a much thicker and bigger stem than the green one.
 Its diameter is about twice as big.